Approach Avoidance Conflict Definition Psychology

 Q: Is approach-avoidance conflict always negative?

 A: While it can be stressful, approach-avoidance conflict isn't inherently negative.
-The process of weighing options and considering potential consequences can lead to more informed and well-considered decisions.
+On the flip side, the process of weighing options and considering potential consequences can lead to more informed and well-considered decisions.
 The struggle itself can be a catalyst for growth and self-awareness.

 Q: How can I tell if I'm experiencing approach-avoidance conflict?